-Dr. Thompson teaches ACS 524, Advanced Transducers & Acoustic System
+Dr. Thompson teaches ACS 514, Electroacoustic Transducers, and ACS 524, Advanced Transducers & Acoustic

-Modeling.
+System Modeling.
 His research focuses on the design and testing of magnetic induction loudspeakers including moving coil and balanced armature transducers.
 He conducts research and advises students on several industrial sponsors involving the design of loudspeaker elements and arrays with applications for audio as well as active noise control.
+He supervises several M.S. and PhD students on projects involving electroacoustic transducers.